sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-installation.rst

 * Running Databricks on Azure : `Azure-Databricks Documentation <https://docs.microsoft.com/en-us/azure/azure-databricks/quickstart-create-databricks-workspace-portal>`_
 * Running Databricks on AWS : `AWS-Databricks Documentation <https://databricks.com/aws>`_

-Below are the steps for Integrating Fire Insights with your Databricks clusters.
+Below are the steps for Integrating Sparkflows with your Databricks clusters.

-Step 1 : Install Fire Insights
+Step 1 : Install Sparkflows
 ^^^^^^^^^^^^^^^^

-To begin, install Fire Insights on any machine.
+To begin, install Sparkflows on any machine.
 Ensure that this machine is accessible from your Databricks cluster.

 Step 2 : Upload Fire Core JAR to Databricks
 ^^^^^^^^^^^^^^

-Fire Insights relies on a specific JAR file to execute tasks within Databricks.
+Sparkflows relies on a specific JAR file to execute tasks within Databricks.

 This JAR file, named **fire-spark_3.2.1-core-3.1.0-jar-with-dependencies.jar**, must be uploaded to Library on to Databricks.